Villa Zlatni Breg: Orešković family

-During World War I the house was heavily damaged in the 1914 Battle of Smederevo between the invading Austro-Hungarian army and the Serbian forces.
-It was later further damaged in the frequent German bombardments.
+During World War I the house was heavily damaged in the 1914 Battle of Smederevo fought between the Serbian Army and invading Austro-Hungarian Army.
+It was later further damaged in the frequent German bombardments in 1915.
 After the occupation, it was adapted into the military infirmary.
-The building was almost completely looted by 1918 when the war was over.
+The building was almost completely looted by 1918 when the country was liberated.
 It was described that only "empty rooms and 100 years old linden trees" remained.
 The Orešković family kept the villa open for visitors.

 During World War II, Germans set their local command in the building.
 They took with them some of the furniture and valuable artifacts.

 Socialist period

-After the war, it became the state property as it was confiscated from the Orešković family.
-It was first used by the Executive Council, a government during the Socialist period, specifically by the interior ministry, before becoming a representative object for the state protocol.
-President of Yugoslavia Josip Broz Tito visited the venue for the first time in November 1953, in company of Petar Stambolić and Moma Marković.
+After the World War II, villa became the state property as it was confiscated from the Orešković family.
+It was at first used by the Ministry of Internal Affairs, before becoming a representative object for the state protocol.
+President of Yugoslavia Josip Broz Tito visited the venue for the first time in 1953.
 Tito preferred to visit via Danube, on his yacht "Krajina".
-Longtime president, Tito often spent time in the villa with his foreign guests, starting with Ahmed Sukarno in 1956.
+Tito often spent time in the villa with his foreign guests, starting with Ahmed Sukarno in 1956.
 By this time, the venue was already renamed to "Zlatni Breg".

 By the late 1950s there were concerns regarding the bad shape of the object and threat of the mass wasting as it is located on the terrain prone to it.
 The first idea was to tear the object completely down and build a new, firmer one.
 This idea was abandoned and instead architect Bogdan Bogdanović and painters Predrag Milosavljević and Miodrag B. Protić were to inspect the building.
 They reported that the condition of the object is shameful, describing cracked walls, sagging roofs, parapets made of reeds, etc. They also said that there is not one old, valuable item in the house and suggested that the venue should be restored and "brought to its epoch".